-I just attended a conference whose slogan was "Building the knowledge-powered enterprise."
+I recently attended a conference whose slogan was "Building the knowledge-powered enterprise."
 It was designed as a day and a half of seminars, themed on four different types of power, all, presumably, derived from knowledge.
 There were to be sessions on integration power, productivity power, people power and learning power.
 Sounded like a powerful conference.
-But really, the conference I attended happened about 10 minutes ago, out in the hallway, when someone I was near said, "Knowledge is Power."
+But the theme of the entire conference was summed up in the hallway, when someone I was near said, "Knowledge is Power."
 That's all we need to know.
 If we have knowledge we have power.
 If our enterprise has knowledge, it has power.
 If our customers have knowledge, they have the power; if our competitors or suppliers have the knowledge... they have the power.
-So in that one phrase, that one cliché - knowledge is power - I have the full effect and message of the conference.
+So in that one phrase, that one cliché - knowledge is power - I had the full effect and message of that conference.
 Learn how to acquire and manage and use as much knowledge as you can, and, like our evangelical friends say, "YOU WILL HAAAAAVE TH' POWA!"